YijieChen720/Parallel-Hough-Circle-Detector/README.md

 - Chen, Su, and Hai Jiang. "[Accelerating the hough transform with CUDA on graphics processing units.](http://worldcomp-proceedings.com/proc/p2011/PDP4179.pdf)"

 ## GOALS AND DELIVERABLES
-- 75% Implement a working version of CUDA circle detector with known radius (2D accumulator matrix)
+- 75% Implement a working version of CUDA Generalized Hough detector with known scale and rotation (2D accumulator matrix)

-- 100% Implement a working version of CUDA circle detector with arbitrary radius.
+- 100% Implement a working version of CUDA Generalized Hough detector with arbitrary scale and rotation.
 Note each part of the pipeline will need to be highly parallelized.

-- 125% Implement the inverse-checkcing mapping strategy proposed in [Accelerating the hough transform with CUDA on graphics processing units](http://worldcomp-proceedings.com/proc/p2011/PDP4179.pdf) which is more space efficient.
+- 125% Optimize the Generalized Hough detector by using [Halide](https://halide-lang.org/) and improve detector's performance.

 ## PLATFORM CHOICE
 We choose to implement this project using C++ on CUDA, as it's an image processing problem that fits well with GPU's feature of massively parallel execution.